© 2005-2008

 By 1920 government regulators realized the need for further definition of classes of radio stations.
 Amateurs were licensed to run special land stations and business concerns were licensed to operate commercial land or commercial ship stations.
 As it became evident that there might be a niche for mass communication to the general public, in September 1921 a new class was created - broadcast stations, that offered scheduled programs of information and entertainment on one of two frequencies: 360 or 485 meters.

-Connecticut had many amateur operators starting in 1915.
-One of them was Clarence D. Tuska of Hartford.
-By 1916 he was secretary of the American Radio Relay League in Newington and from 1922-25 he formed a company to manufacture Tuska radio receivers.
-At roughly the same time Franklin Doolittle was manufacturing a line of radio receivers which he sold from his New Haven workshop while operating WPAJ.
+In the early 1920s, Franklin Doolittle was also manufacturing a line of radio receivers which he sold from his New Haven workshop while operating WPAJ.
 Yet a third line of radio sets was manufactured and sold in New Haven - those made by Alfred Carlton Gilbert, who received a license for a special land station in December 1919 - two months before Doolittle received his amateur license.

 A.C.
 Gilbert